PrymalInstynct/CTI_Agent/README.md

 ## Features

-- Automated vulnerability discovery from CycloneDX SBOMs.
-- AI-driven CPE generation and vulnerability contextualization.
-- Correlation with CISA KEV, MITRE ATT&CK, and CWE.
+- **Automated SBOM Analysis**: Parses CycloneDX SBOMs (JSON/XML) to identify all software components.
+- **AI-Powered Vulnerability Enrichment**: Leverages the Gemini 2.5 Flash model to:
+  - Dynamically construct accurate Common Platform Enumeration (CPE) strings for components.
+  - Map vulnerabilities to MITRE ATT&CK® tactics and techniques to understand adversary behavior.
+  - Identify the underlying software weaknesses by linking to the Common Weakness Enumeration (CWE™).
-- Prioritized reporting and actionable defensive measures.
+  - Find and provide actionable defensive measures, including Sigma, Snort, and Yara rules.
+- **Real-World Threat Correlation**: Flags vulnerabilities present in the CISA Known Exploited Vulnerabilities (KEV) catalog, highlighting immediate threats.
+- **Intelligent Risk Prioritization**: Moves beyond simple CVSS scores by using a multi-factor algorithm to prioritize vulnerabilities based on severity, real-world exploitation, and potential impact.
-- SBOM persistence in a local MongoDB database.
+- **Persistent Analysis**: Stores every analyzed SBOM in a local MongoDB database for historical tracking and future analysis.

 ## Prerequisites